Rani Begum: Early life

-Rani Begum was born on 8 December 1946 as Nasira in Mozang, Lahore to Malik Muhammed Shafi and Iqbal Begum in an Arain family.
-Her father was a driver for Mukhtar Begum, a singer and the wife of Agha Hashar Kashmiri, a well-known Urdu dramatist.
+Rani Begum was born on 8 December 1946 as Nasira in Mozang, Lahore to Malik Muhammed Shafi and Iqbal Begum in an Punjabi Arain family.
+Her father was a driver for Mukhtar Begum, a singer who was married to Agha Hashar Kashmiri, a well-known Urdu dramatist.
 Mukhtar Begum took over and raised Rani herself.
 After being raised by Mukhtar Begum, Rani moved in with her mother with whom she reconciled.

 Acting career

 Rani acted in both Urdu and Punjabi movies in Pakistani cinema.
-In 1962 Anwar Kamal Pasha gave Rani her first role in Mehboob.
+In 1962, Anwar Kamal Pasha gave Rani her first role in Mehboob.
 For several years after Mehoob, Rani appeared in supporting roles in films like Mouj Maila, Ek Tera Sahara and Safaid Khoon.
 Until 1965 she starred in other films, but when they flopped one after another she was dubbed a jinxed actress.

 However, after the success of Hazar Dastan (1965) and Devar Bhabi (1967), Rani became a leading actress.
 Some of her more notable films are Chann Makhna, Sajjan Pyara, Jind Jan, Duniya Matlab Di, Anjuman, Tehzeeb, Umrao Jaan Ada, Naag Muni, Seeta Maryam Margaret, Aik Gunnah Aur Sahi and Surraya Bhopali.
 In Umrao Jaan Ada, she portrayed an ill-fated tawaif and poetess from Lucknow.
 In a review of the film, The Statesman noted that she has "worked hard with dances", "acted very well in the love scenes", and "has come off very well as Umrao".
 In 1974, she portrayed Laila in Laila Majnu, based on the eponymous legend.
 In the same year, she portrayed a halala victim torn between her two lovers in Deedar.
-In 1975, she portrayed a gypsy girl who falls for an urban man in Dilruba.
+In 1975, she portrayed a Romani girl who falls for an urban man in Dilruba.
 In 1978, she played dual roles in Seeta Maryam Margaret, portraying twin sisters raised in different religious backgrounds.
 She also acted in two TV serials Khuwahish and Fareb in the early 1990s.